devtron-labs/devtron/beta-releasenotes.md

 - feat: wf logs (#6606)
 - feat: Enable selection of all CI pipelines at once when the Environment filter is applied in Notifications (#6526)
 ## Bugs
+- fix: prevent deletion of git material used in overridden CI templates (#6633)
 - fix: Unable to fetch manifest in case of ACD external listing (#6598)
 - fix: ea mode fixes (#6624)
 - fix: stack Manager issues (#6619)